True Spies Episode 44: The Not-So-Beautiful Game

 GARRY ROGERS: You're a police officer.
 You're pretending not to be a police officer and you're going to meet people who are villains who might then suss out who you are.
 So from the minute you step into that pub, you know, you're worried, I would say.

 GARRY ROGERS: Now, that is something a police officer would say.
-‘I'm going to go away, make some enquiries about that.’
+‘I'm going to go away, make some inquiries about that.’

 NARRATOR: And that, in real life, would leave an undercover police officer in a very tricky position.